reserve-protocol/protocol/contracts/proto0/README.md

 ## Architecture

 Prototype 0 uses a hub-and-spoke model.
 There is a central coordinator called `Main` that holds system-wide state as well as holds handles for all modules. `Main` may have elevated privileges over modules.
 Modules should not be allowed to even mutate `Main`.
-Modules should not have elevated privileges over modules, for the most part, though there is a single exception in the `AssetManager`-`StakingPool` relationship so that RSR can be seized.
+Modules should not have elevated privileges over modules, for the most part, though there is a single exception in the `AssetManager`-`stRSR` relationship so that RSR can be seized.

 - `Main`: The main coordinator of the entire system of contracts.
 Holds configuration of the system as well as global system state.
 Has elevated privileges on all modules.

 - `RToken` Module: The stablecoin ERC-20 provided by the protocol.
 Holds ERC-20 details like metatransactions, and allows the `AssetManager` to burn/mint, but otherwise simple.
-- `StakingPool` Module: An insurance staking pool that doubles as a tradeable ERC-20 staking derivative.
-Distributes RSR dividends and seizes RSR to pay for default.
+- `stRSR` Module: A rebasing ERC-20 stRSR derivative token that allows the `AssetManager` to seize RSR, as well as hands out RSR dividends.
 - `AssetManager` Module: Manages assets and performs auctions.
 - `DefaultMonitor` Module: Monitors for default.
 - `Furnace` Module: Permisionless.
 Accepts batches to be burnt over a time period and block-by-block allows burning.